 Peter has been a member of the Kensington & Chelsea Chamber of Commerce since 1993, becoming a Director and later Chairman in 1998.

-Peter’s Livery career started In July 2006 when he was admitted as Freeman to the World Traders, being clothed a year later.
+Peter’s Livery career started in July 2006 when he was admitted as Freeman to the World Traders, clothed as a Liveryman a year later.
 He joined the Events Committee in 2008, was installed as Honorary Treasurer in April 2012, and as Junior Warden in October 2017.

 In February 2014, he was elected as Trustee and Honorary Treasurer of the charity, Verification, Monitoring and Training Information Centre (VERTIC).
 He was elected Chairman in 2016.

 Peter’s partner is Paul Benbow and they have been together since March 1989, receiving their Civil Partnership in June 2006 at Fulham Registry Office.
-Paul is an accountant who looks after several small businesses in the south west London area.
+Paul is a keen gardener and an accountant who looks after several small businesses in the south-west London area.